Skip to main content

 DON’T TAKE NOISE FOR GRANTED

-When planning for a battery energy storage site, it is important to enlist the help of acoustical consultants to navigate the regulatory process surrounding noise, and to make sure the right noise controls are implemented.
-With a thoughtful approach and effective noise control treatments, battery energy storage system facilities can continue to be added to our electrical grid without causing undue burden on anyone living close by.
+When planning for a battery energy storage site, it is important to enlist the help of acoustical consultants to navigate the regulatory process surrounding noise and ensure the right noise controls are implemented.
+With a thoughtful approach and effective noise control treatments, battery energy storage system facilities can continue to be added to our electrical grid without causing undue noise for anyone living close by.